Understanding AEDC community boundaries

 Learn about changes to the AEDC community boundaries

-To enable trend analysis over all three cycles and allow accurate comparison of AEDC and socio-demographic data from the Australian Bureau of Statistics (ABS), the AEDC geography was updated in order to match the new Australian Statistical Geography Standard (ASGS) released by the ABS in 2011.
-Revised boundaries were used for the 2015 collection and applied retrospectively to the 2009 and 2012 collections.
+To enable trend analysis and accurate comparison of AEDC and socio-demographic data from the Australian Bureau of Statistics (ABS), the AEDC geography was updated to align with the Australian Statistical Geography Standard (ASGS), ABS 2016.
+Revised boundaries were used for the 2018 collection and applied retrospectively to all previous collections.